Lead Scientist provides background for the day’s research activities

 Night hike with naturalist

 The campuses provide for all our needs.
-There are multiple large classrooms with superb internet (needed for bioinformatics research), laundry service (for a fee), a library, and large dining area.
+There are large classrooms with superb internet (needed for bioinformatics research), laundry service (for a fee), and a large dining area in both locations.
 The kitchen staff routinely adapt to diet preferences (gluten free, vegan, and vegetarian to name a few) and allergy-related requirements.

-Students stay in cabins (3-4 students) within earshot of chaperones.
+Students stay in groups of 3-4 students within earshot of chaperones.